Saint John’s University Residency Requirement

 Saint John's believes strongly in a residential, liberal arts education.
 By having a higher percentage of students live as part of the on-campus community, it is our intention to foster more meaningful relationships and connections to Saint John's.
 Living on-campus is a unique experience that is an important part of attending Saint John’s.

 Saint John's University is a residential, liberal arts campus.
-Beginning with the class of 2012, students will be expected to live on campus or be participating in the study abroad program.
+Beginning with the class of 2012, students will be required to live on campus or be participating in the study abroad program.
 Juniors and seniors may apply for consideration to live off campus.
-The application is the same one that has been on-line for the past few years.

 Juniors and seniors may submit an application for a residency exemption.
 The University will annually determine the number of residency exemptions granted.